Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: ON, the Mutant Tank can only appear on finale maps after the rescue vehicle is called.
 			"Finale Tank"				"0"

-			// The Mutant Tank will only spawn in open areas.
+			// The Mutant Tank can only spawn in open areas.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
-			// 0: OFF, the Mutant Tank can appear anywhere.
+			// Minimum: 0.0 (OFF)
-			// 1: ON, the Mutant Tank can only appear in open areas.
+			// Maximum: 999999.0 (Farthest)
-			"Open Areas Only"			"0"
+			"Open Areas Only"			"0.0"

 			// The mode of the Mutant Tank's spawn status.
 			// Note: This setting can be overridden for specific players.